mhyoon1/mhyoon1.github.io/publications.md

 ## 2003년
 1. <b>Design of a Simple Home Device  Protocol</b><br>
-Seung-Ok Lim, Kwang-Mo Jung, Myung-Hyun Yoon, Intrnational Technical Conference on Circuits, Systems, Computers and Communications (ITC-CSCC 2003), Phoenix Park, Korea, July 7~9, 2003
+Seung-Ok Lim, Kwang-Mo Jung, Myung-Hyun Yoon, International Technical Conference on Circuits, Systems, Computers and Communications (ITC-CSCC 2003), Phoenix Park, Korea, July 7~9, 2003

 ## 2002년
 1. [<b>Design of a New Chip Architecture for a Home Gateway</b>][02-1]<br>